Complaining - UCMJ

-Client B, just recently, was facing court-martial for various offenses.
+Client B was facing court-martial for various offenses.
 At the time the offenses came to light the client decided to complain to his congressman about a number of issues.
 In the process the client made several admissions against interest - effectively a confession - to some of the charges.
 Thus client B's letter to his congressman became evidence against him.

 Neither client was helped by 10 U. S. Code §1034.
 This statute is intended to protect servicemembers from retaliation for contacting your member of congress or the inspector general's office.

 The Court of Appeals for the Armed Forces has decided that the contents of a congressional inquiry may be used against an accused in a prosecution.
 See the case of United States v.
 Gogas, 58 M.J.
 96 (C.A.A.F.
 2003).
 In Gogas the prosecution was allowed to use information in the congressional letter as aggravation in sentencing.

 To have such evidence excluded from trial you would need to show that it was the government's intent to punish you for making the complaint in the first place.

 Also, litigation by media seems to be in vogue.
 Be VERY careful what you are your defense lawyer say to the media.
 What is said can come back to haunt you at trial.
 Several accused's in high visibility cases have make the mistake of saying stuff to the media, having it reported, and then hearing the words use at trial against them.